wiseodd/laplace-bayesopt/README.md

 model = LaplaceBoTorch(get_net, train_X, train_Y)

-# Use this model in your existing BoTorch loop, e.g. to replace BoTorch's MultiTaskGP model.
+# Use this model in your existing BoTorch loop, e.g. to replace BoTorch's SingleTaskGP model.
 ```

 The full arguments of `LaplaceBoTorch` can be found in the class documentation.

-Check out a full BoTorch example in `examples/botorch/experiments.py`.
+Check out examples in `examples/`.

 ## Useful References